yogendra-yatnalkar/yogendra-yatnalkar-hugo/content/notes/nlp/NLP_general.md

 - To increase performance of LLM prediction, we should try to reduce output tokens as compared to input tokens.
 It will have **HUGE Impact**.

 - KV Cache

+- Continuous Batching (different than dynamic batching)

+- Paged Attention

+- For Nvidia GPUs, use dtype: **bfloat16** instead of **fp16**.
+The "blfoat16" dtype is Nvidia Sepecfic which uses more memory but prvides faster compute.

+- Flash Attention (v2 at the time of writing) --> Need to confirm if the principles of Flash-Attention are also application to non-Nvidia GPU's.
+Eg: Inferentia/TPU

+-

 ---